 Our journey to oneness is an essential quest in our personal and spiritual development.
-It’s the state of mind where you can live and extend genuine peace and compassion.
+It’s the state of mind that helps us live genuine peace and compassion.
 There are two paths to oneness.
 Learn how to travel both roads.

 Achieving Oneness with Higher Self